jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

 If ``dlopen`` returns an error, please read `the following section about glibc >= 2.29 <#glibc229>`_.

-The transformation of the execution flow can be represented as follow:
+The transformation of the execution flow can be represented as follows:

 .. figure:: ../_static/tutorial/08/bin2lib_b.png
   :align: center